Greetings Your Excellencies, Reverend Fathers, my Brother Knights.

 - Knightline (a Supreme weekly news email) – link here

-As we continue into the year, I continue to pray that the Blessed Michael McGivney protect you and your families to get through this Covid-19 pandemic.
+As we continue into the year, I continue to pray that Blessed Michael McGivney protects you and your families to get through this 4th wave of the Covid-19 pandemic (and its end).

 Until the next time: Stay Safe, Stay Healthy.